This is my first Self Care Saturday post. Yay!

 3. Eating at Least Three Meals.
 Skipping meals, unless you’re fasting, is bad on the body.
 It throws off your endocrine system.
-Your endocrine system being “…the collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.” – Live Science
+Your endocrine system is “…the collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.” – Live Science

 Neglecting your hunger will exacerbate mental and physical illnesses because it will inhibit any healing that is to take place during any moments of self-care.
 So, when you are trying to workout or go for a walk, you may burn out quicker than you would if you had a healthy meal or snack beforehand.
 It will also disturb sleep.
 If you are a menstruating woman, it will make your periods and ovulation irregular.

 So, attempt to eat more wholesome foods.
 Food that has ingredients you can read or are very simple to make at home.
 Even when you don’t feel like eating, at least drink a smoothie or eat a protein and fiber-rich snack.

 *Note: Beware of what you eat.
 Avoid your allergens.
 If you are unsure of what you may be allergic to, pay attention to how you feel mentally and physically for a from about 15 minutes to as much as a few days after eating fast food, nuts, dairy, eggs, candy, cakes, and pies.
-Certain foods may become toxic for your brain and may not show symptoms in the body.
+Certain foods may become toxic to your brain and may not show symptoms in the body.
 Or you may be accustomed to these symptoms and not realize that they are not good for you.

 4. Drinking Water/ Healthy Liquids at Least 3 Times a Day.
 Lack of water or water-rich fruits and vegetables will prevent symptoms of dehydration.
 These symptoms can exacerbate mental illness, sadness, confusion, and feelings of hopelessness.
 For me, I get a lot of headaches when I don’t get enough water in my body.
 Most of which seem to be tension headaches.